Materials-Consortia/OPTIMADE/optimade.rst

 - **formats**: List of output formats available for this type of entry.
 - **output\_fields\_by\_format**: Dictionary of available output fields for this entry type, where the keys are the values of the :field:`formats` list and the values are the keys of the :field:`properties` dictionary.

+The response for these endpoints MAY include the following information in the :field:`data` field:

+- **unit_definitions**: A list of dictionaries providing global definitions of units that can be used in the property definitions in :field:`properties`.
+  See subsection `Physical Units in Property Definitions`_ for the details on how units are represented in OPTIMADE Property Definitions and the precise format of this dictionary.

 Example (note: the description strings have been wrapped for readability only):

 .. code:: jsonc